Skip to content

 Creation, Editing, and Management

-Foundation users with appropriate permissions can create, edit and delete codes with no assistance from GivingData staff.
+Users with appropriate permissions can create, edit, and delete codes without assistance from GivingData staff.

 Only GivingData staff can create and delete custom fields.
-Users with the appropriate permissions can control changes in name and organization.
+Users with the appropriate permissions can control changes in name and organization of fields.

 System Limits

-There is no limit to the number of codes allowed in a foundation’s site.
+There is no limit to the number of codes allowed in a site.

 Subscription levels limit the number of custom fields in a foundation’s site.